spieg16/stereo-display/README.md

 9. The active title is cleaned before display, internal comparison, and Last.fm submission.
 10. The app retrieves artwork, sends Last.fm Now Playing, and displays the track.
 11. During playback, the app records 12-second recheck samples every 30 seconds.
+12. If a later ACRCloud match identifies the same recording with more specific live title or release metadata, the app upgrades the active metadata in place without treating it as a track change.
-12. Track changes scrobble the previous track when it is eligible.
+13. Track changes scrobble the previous track when it is eligible.
-13. Repeated silence scrobbles the final eligible track and returns to ART Mode.
+14. Repeated silence scrobbles the final eligible track and returns to ART Mode.
-14. The Sayo LED turns off.
+15. The Sayo LED turns off.

 ## Source Files